doucoureb/berea-college-csc-226.github.io/README.md

-# Welcome to the website for CSC 226: Software Design and Implementation at Berea College
+## Website for CSC 226: Software Design and Implementation at Berea College